 if (userContext.user && !userHasWallet(userContext)) {

-// Once the wallet is created, we can connect it straight away
+// Once the wallet is created, we can connect to it

 }